warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     16. Setup the file 'smtprelay.tab' if you want to extend mail relaying to IPs out of the internet's private IP blocks (or you want to deny even those - that comes enabled by default with XMail).

+    17  Look at [SSL CONFIGURATION] for information about how to create the required 'SERVER.KEY' and 'SERVER.CERT' files.

+    For further configuration options, please see the [COMMAND LINE] section.

     [configuration] [top]